qewer33/quetite/REFERENCE.md

 ## Standard Library

-The quetite standard library (stdlib) consists of functions and objects that are defined and implemented natively inside the qutite interpreter (in Rust).
-They are available to use in every quetite script without needing a `use` statement.
+The Quetite standard library (stdlib) consists of functions and objects that are defined and implemented natively inside the qutite interpreter (in Rust).
+They are available to use in every Quetite script without needing a `use` statement.

 The standard library has 4 global functions (all of which have been mentioned before in the document):